 SPUTNIK / SCIENCE PHOTO LIBRARY SPUTNIK / SCIENCE PHOTO LIBRARY

 Demikhov's two-headed dog.
-Vladimir Petrovich Demikhov (centre, 1916-1998) was a Soviet surgeon who was famous for his pioneering transplant surgery.
+Vladimir Petrovich Demikhov (1916-1998) was a Soviet surgeon who was famous for his pioneering transplant surgery.
 His most famous experiments were his head transplants on dogs, resulting in two-headed dogs such as the one seen here.
-His first dog head transplants were performed in 1954.
+The smaller dog (a puppy) has been transplanted onto the larger one.
+Both heads are drinking from petri dishes.
+Demikhov's first dog head transplants were performed in 1954.
 In each case, the transplanted head was eventually rejected by the recipient dog's immune system, and died around 2 to 6 days after the operation.
 Photographed in Moscow, Russia, in November 1967.
 For a picture of a set of dogs before transplantation, see image G352/402.